BarthPaleologue/Blog/content/posts/The-Compute-Shader-Tutorial-1/index.md

 Basically if you want to perform 1000 operations in parallel, you could dispatch one group of 1000 threads, or 10 groups of 100 threads, or 100 groups of 10 threads, etc. The number of threads per group is up to you, it really depends on the problem you are trying to solve.

 Here we are only using the simplest configuration, one thread per group.
+If you don't really understand workgroups just yet, don't worry, we will see more about that later.
+This is not important for this tutorial.

 Then, we declare the main function using `fn main(@builtin(global_invocation_id) global_id: vec3<u32>)`.